 Like many fundamentals of private equity fund accounting, standalone instances like this are relatively straightforward to account for.
 But as fund structures become more complex, so do these sorts of calculations.

-Consider, for example, the following fund structure
+Consider, for example, the following fund structure:

-Pulling P&L up a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
+Pulling P&L for a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
 Trying to manage these workflows in legacy tools like Excel can simply exacerbate the issue and add operational risk.

 Fund accounting teams need a better solution.

-Allvue is a fully-integrated, end-to-end platform, data is able seamlessly flow across stages of the investment life cycle and across processes and workflows.
+Allvue is a fully integrated, end-to-end platform, so data is able to seamlessly flow across stages of the alternative investment life cycle and across processes and workflows.
 Consider, for example, the complicated fund structure listed above.

-Additionally, Allvue allocates the income based on the correct currency – so, for example, listing the transaction generated at the AssetCo level in EUR, based on the GBP of the Albion Water holding – and provides full transparency into the target company at this level, which helps facilitate look-through reporting.
+Additionally, Allvue allocates the income based on the correct currency – for example, listing the transaction generated at the AssetCo level in EUR, based on the GBP of the Albion Water holding – and provides full transparency into the target company at this level, which helps facilitate look-through reporting.

 Equity method accounting doesn’t need to slow down your workflows or create added risk.